-Most of us would probably imagine that one type of sand is very much like another, with no major differences between them, but this is actually not the case.
-Knowing the difference between the types may not be of great interest to the majority of people, but when it comes to the use of equestrian sand, getting it wrong could result in severe injuries for both horse and rider.
+Most of us would probably think that one type of sand is like another, but this is not true.
+Knowing the difference between the types of silica sand may not be of great interest to most people, but when it comes to choosing sand for your arena, getting it wrong could result in severe injuries to both you and your horse.

 Choosing the Wrong Sand

 You can find horse arena sand for sale from numerous suppliers around the UK.
-Choosing a reputable supplier is important, as they will hold all the necessary documentation to show where the sand originates and its appropriate grading.
+Choosing a reputable supplier is essential, and they should hold all the necessary documentation to show where the sand originates from, including its appropriate grading.

-Silica sand is quarried, graded and washed to ensure that it can be used for an appropriate purpose.
-Even silica sand quarried from the same area can be markedly different in size and quality, so the sand is carefully sieved and graded to ensure that the buyer achieves the results that they require.
-Equestrian surface suppliers then check that the sand they choose is fit for purpose and graded especially for equestrian use.
-Despite the many varieties of silica sand available, only a select few are considered appropriate for use as equestrian arena surfacing.
+Reputable equestrian surface suppliers will always confirm that the sand they choose is fit for purpose and graded for equestrian use.
+Despite the many varieties of silica sand available, only a select few are considered appropriate for use in equestrian arena surfacing.